mucommander/mucommander/readme.txt

   unsupported compression method (e.g. IMPLODED or LZMA).
 - When multiple double-clicks were issues on the table, only the first one was taken into account.
+- Fixed an issue under Linux causing the muCommander icon to sometimes stay in the system tray after the application has quit.

 Known issues:
 - Korean translation is not up-to-date.